The DUI Court Process in CA

 The next step is the arraignment, which is the hearing where you are formally charged and can enter a plea.
 At this time a bail will be set.
 It is strongly advised that you have an attorney assist you at your arraignment.
 If a bail amount is set, the attorney can possibly help you to have it reduced or to be released on your own recognizance.
 In most cases, you will never need to even appear in court!

 Any possible court challenges must be prepared by your attorney.
-At Middlebrook & Associates, the attorneys are very experienced in all aspects of DUI defense and will fight aggressively in every possible area to defend you.
-If a trial becomes necessary, our seasoned trial lawyers will go the distance in your case to ensure that your rights and future are safeguarded.
+At Middlebrook & Associates, Richard is very experienced in all aspects of DUI defense and will fight aggressively in every possible area to defend you.
+If a trial becomes necessary, we will go the distance in your case to ensure that your rights and future are safeguarded.